appsody/appsody-operator/CONTRIBUTING.md

-# Appsody Application operator contributing guidelines
+# Appsody Application Operator contributing guidelines
 Welcome to the Appsody community!

 You can contribute to the project in a variety of ways: